dapplion/dappnode-fallback-ui/README.md

+⚠️This repo is archived since is no longer necessary⚠️

 # DAppNode Core updater

 Fallback UI to update your DAppNode in case there is a bug affecting the main client